Florida Studio Theatre announces Stage II season

 FST’s 2020 Stage III season offers a varied lineup of contemporary plays, including a sci-fi thriller, a regional premiere about justice and the rule of law, and Stage III’s first-ever world premiere production.

-The season began Jan.
+The season begins Jan.
 15 with “The Nether,” a crime drama by Jennifer Haley and winner of the 2012 Susan Smith Blackburn Prize.

 Called “relentlessly gripping” and “electrifying” by TimeOut London, this play examines the ethics of technology and the morals of those who use it.